CorfuDB/CorfuDB/README.md

 ```

-## CorfuDB quick deployment
+## Corfu quick deployment

 The default configuration files will start a single-node deployment
-of corfuDB.
+of Corfu.
 To start this default deployment, run:

 ```
 $ bin/crunall.sh --cmd start